What a Major Meta-Study Shows – And Why So Many People Are Getting Their Hands Dirty Again Right Now

-A recent umbrella review analysis from 2024 confirms these findings: The evaluation of 40 studies shows a clear positive effect of gardening activities on well-being and quality of life (Panțiru et al., 2024).
+A recent umbrella review analysis from 2024 confirms these findings: the evaluation of 40 studies shows a clear positive effect of gardening activities on well-being and quality of life (Panțiru et al., 2024).

 The world is upside down.